-The Brand owner shall submit a copy of their code of conduct signed (on the document copy or declaration of identity) by the SMR (or higher ranking member of the company) to an approved Social Reviewer.
+The Brand owner shall submit a copy of their code of conduct signed (on the document copy or declaration of identity) by the SMR (or higher ranking member of the company) to an approved verifier for review.
 If the Code of conduct has not changed since last time it was reviewed the brand does not have to send it again.
-In this instance the SMR shall declare this.

-SA8000: If the brand owners head office is certified according to SA8000 then the code of conduct does not have to be reviewed by the Social Reviewer.
+SA8000: If the brand owners head office is certified according to SA8000 then the code of conduct does not have to be reviewed by the Social Reviewer..
 It is enough to send a copy of the SA8000 certificate to the Environmental Verifier and the Code of conduct with the application to TCO Development.